PATRIZIA Child Care Western Cape

 „At the Educare Centres, children from educationally deprived backgrounds receive quality education in keeping with their current age.”

-Janine Egger, steward of the PATRIZIA Child Care Western Cape, South Africa
+steward of the PATRIZIA Child Care Western Cape

 In 2018 and 2019, child and youth services at the facility switched to mobile, off-site services.
 Since 2020, our local partner has continued providing its long-term and educationally beneficial services in other locations through three Educare Centres in the Western Cape region.
 These are called Agape, Graceland and Thembani.
 The focus at the three centres lies in nursery-level education.